Bard and PaLM 2: Google’s Bet on Generative AI

 - Colab export for data and code.

-Bard isn’t yet a direct competitor to ChatGPT Plus on price (free) or plugins (limited compared to OpenAI’s ~500), but each update closes some of the gap.
+Bard isn’t yet a direct competitor to ChatGPT Plus on plugins (limited vs OpenAI’s), but each update closes some of the gap.

 Gemini on the Horizon

-Google’s next piece is Gemini, announced at I/O 2023 as the fusion of Google Brain and DeepMind teams to produce a native multimodal model.
-According to leaks and statements from Sundar Pichai and Demis Hassabis, Gemini will be trained on a much larger dataset and designed with tool-use (action, not just text) in mind.
+Google’s next piece is Gemini[5], announced as the fusion of Google Brain and DeepMind teams to produce a native multimodal model.
+According to statements from Sundar Pichai and Demis Hassabis, Gemini will be trained on a much larger dataset and designed with tool-use (action, not just text) in mind.

-Late-2023 bets: Gemini could be the moment Google perhaps surpasses GPT-4 on raw capability.
-If that holds, the “best model + best integration” architecture could be difficult to counter.
+If that model meets expectations, the “best model + best integration” architecture could be difficult to counter.

 Practical Considerations